How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys

 As prior work has found that online surveys were representative for populations under 50 years old or with at least a college level education~\cite{redmiles2019well}, we further explored whether online survey platforms were more representative of certain demographic subsets in the general US population.
 In particular, we separately analyzed populations aged 18-29, 30-49, and 50+ from each of our samples against the corresponding demographic groups in the Pew dataset.
 We also conducted an analysis divided by education level, classified into one of three categories: high school graduate or less, some college, college graduate+.

-As the responses ranged from binary Yes/No answers to multiple choice to Likert-scale responses, we did not attempt to code answers into binary variables.
-For most questions, we kept the response codings as was presented to the user.
-For knowledge questions, which had one correct answer, between 3-5 incorrect answers, and a ``Not sure'' option, we coded answers into three categories: Correct, Incorrect, Not sure.
+Since the responses ranged from binary to multiple choice to Likert-scale, we did not attempt to code answers into binary variables.
+For most questions, we kept the response codings as presented to the user.
+For knowledge questions---which had one correct answer, 3-5 incorrect answers, and a ``Not sure'' option---we coded answers into three categories: Correct, Incorrect, Not sure.
 In the studies, participants were able to skip any question.
 As no more than 2.5\% of any question had blank answers, we chose to impute the answers for non-response.
 Any skipped attention check was coded as a failed attention check.
 For knowledge questions, any skipped question was classified as ``Not sure''.
-For all other questions, non-response was classified into the most negative category (eg ``Not at all confident'', ``No, do not use this'').
-To validate this choice of imputation, we ran an analysis as well on imputation where non-response was classified as the most positive (eg ``Very confident'', ``Yes, use this'') and found that TVD remained $\pm 0.01$ within each category, as well as overall.
+For all other questions, non-response was classified into the most negative category (e.g. ``Not at all confident'', ``No, do not use this'').
+To validate this choice of imputation, we ran an analysis as well on imputation where non-response was classified as the most positive (e.g. ``Very confident'', ``Yes, use this'') and found that TVD remained $\pm 0.01$ both within each category and overall.